 The walk was once again filled with silence as they marched their way back to the flat.
 Slowly they started the climb up their building.
-A climb that began to speed up as the realisation that they were mere floors away from their biggest discovery.
-They started into a full sprint where Rebecca was left jumping anxiously as she waited for Jack.
+A climb that began to speed up as they realized that they were mere floors away from their biggest discovery.
+They started into a full sprint, and Rebecca was left jumping anxiously as she waited for Jack.

-The monitors turned on and before them was the credentials of their victim along with his bank balance.
+The monitors turned on, and before them were the credentials of their victim, along with his bank balance.

-“I have no idea, did not look at the conversion rate when I was there last.”
+“I have no idea; I did not look at the conversion rate when I was there last.”

 “And me!
 Jack ass, we both have skills to offer here.”

-“But we are going to an underground organisation, a gun or a pilot is probably more sought after than a linguist.”
+“But we are going to an underground organization; a gun or a pilot is probably more sought after than a linguist.”

 Rebecca took her ring and put it on, tossing Jack his.

 “Fine, we will see who gets a job first.
 Now let’s actually go.
-Time is a wasting.”
+Time is a waste.”

-Rebecca and Jack headed out down into the alley way and entered the T.D.E.
-The same old man stood in their way with a gun pointed to their heads.
+Rebecca and Jack headed out down into the alleyway and entered the T.D.E.
+The same old man stood in their way with a gun pointed at their heads.